SiliconLabs/pybgapi-examples/README.md

 ### BluetoothApp

-This class extends the *ConnectorApp* with the following features.
+This class extends the *GenericApp* with the following features.

 #### Check BGAPI Version